Finitude of physical measures for random maps: Characterization of finitude of physical measures: proof of Theorem

 Now we will prove that (i) implies (ii).
 According to Theorem~\ref{thm:D}, if ${\mathcal{L}}_f$ is mean constrictive, then ${\mathcal{L}}_f$ satisfies {\tt (APM)}.
 That is, ${\mathcal{L}}_f$ admits finitely many ergodic invariant densities $h_1,\dots,h_r$ in $D(m)$ with mutually disjoint supports and $\lambda_1, \dots, \lambda_r$ bounded linear functionals such that for any $\varphi\in L^1(m)$,

-Since $h_i$ is an ergodic invariant density $h_i$ for ${\mathcal{L}}_f$, the measure $\mu_i$ is an absolutely continuous (with respect to $m$) ergodic stationary measures of $f$ where $d\mu_i=h_i \,dm$.
+Since $h_i$ is an ergodic invariant density for ${\mathcal{L}}_f$, the measure $\mu_i$ is an absolutely continuous (with respect to $m$) ergodic stationary measures of $f$ where $d\mu_i=h_i \,dm$.
 Moreover, since the support $\supp \nu$ of a measure $\nu$ absolutely continuous with respect to $m$ is defined as the support of the Radon--Nikod\'{y}m derivative $\frac{d\nu}{dm}$ of $\nu$ with respect to $m$, we also obtain that $\supp \mu_1,\dots,\supp \mu_r$ are pairwise disjoints.
-To prove that $f$ satisfies~{\tt(FPM)} it remains to show that the union of fiberwise basins of attraction of these measures is $X$ modulus a set of zero $m$-measure.
+To prove that $f$ satisfies {\tt(FPM)} it remains to show that the union of basins of attraction of these measures with respect to any bounded observable $\psi$ is $X$ modulus a set of zero $m$-measure.
 This will be obtained in the following proposition.